Corvimae/kaizo-ironmon-plus/rules.md

 * (a) If a Pokémon learns a move naturally that is also taught by a banned TM, they may still use that move.

+#### 3.16 - Repeatable Battles
+You may not participate in any repeatable battles, such as those from the V.S.
+Seeker, daily battles from Inver, and so forth.

 ## 4. DUNGEONS
 #### 4.01 - Definition
 A Dungeon is defined as any area that has encounters or trainer battles that is not one of the following: